abs0luty/FunnySpits/README.md

 # How to spit?
 Just use `/funnyspits spit` command!
-You can also use `/spit`, which is more to type :3.
+You can also use `/spit`, which is more faster to type :3.

 # Configuration
 The configuration file is only one and called `config.yml`.